prezi/pride/README.md

 ### How does it work?

-Pride's central concept is a working session that encompasses a set of modules.
+Pride's central concept is a working session that spans a set of modules.
+In this case a "module" is a Git repository with a Gradle build.

 The idea is that you pick a few modules, start a session (a "pride"), do your work, commit, push, and then remove the pride completely.
 A pride should be short-lived, but you can have several concurrent prides side-by side.
 You can also have the same module as part of different prides.

-A pride is a directory containing clones of the modules in the pride.
+A pride is a directory containing clones of the modules that make up the pride.
 Each module is expected to have a Gradle build (i.e. a `build.gradle` file in its root directory).
 Pride generates Gradle build files in the pride directory which allows you to build your modules together, without having to install them to an external repository (such as Ivy local in `~/.ivy2`).

 It is important to craft your modules so that they remain buildable on their own (*stand-alone mode*) as well as a part of a pride (*pride-mode*).
 In most cases you don't have to do anything special to make this happen, but there are some [limitations and caveats](#limitations-and-caveats) to watch out for.